-Why study abroad in Japan at a Japanese language school?
+Why Study Abroad in Japan at a Japanese Language School?

-If you are thinking about studying in Japan now might be the best time for you to learn Japanese and use your skills to further your career.
+If you are thinking about studying in Japan, now might be the best time for you to learn Japanese and use your skills to further your career.

-In this article cover some reasons why we think this is the best time to study abroad in Japan.
+In this article, we’ll cover some reasons why we think this is the best time to study abroad in Japan.
 Our GaijinPot Student Placement Program is also available to give you individual advice.
 If you have any questions about how studying abroad can be good for your situation, feel free to send us an inquiry.

 Why study abroad at a language school?

-Although it’s possible to come to Japan through a student exchange program with a connected university, or just come on a working visa directly, starting out at a Japanese language school has several advantages.
+Although it’s possible to come to Japan through a student exchange program with a connected university or just come on a working visa directly, starting out at a Japanese language school has several advantages.

 First off, you can get a student visa right away!
 Most university programs may require you to have a connection with a host university.
-Therefore, it may not be an available to those who are not currently studying in higher education.
+Therefore, it may not be an available option to those who are not currently studying in higher education.
 If you study at a language school, there are very few conditions to fulfill.
-It’s definitely the easiest way to come to Japan!
+It’s definitely the easiest way to come to Japan.

-According to the 2015 survey on Career and Retention for International Students by the Ministry of Economy, Trade, and Industry, 75% of Japanese companies polled considered Japanese language skills to be one of the most important factors when hiring foreign staff.
+According to the 2015 survey “Career and Retention for International Students” by the Ministry of Economy, Trade, and Industry (METI), 75 percent of Japanese companies polled considered Japanese language skills to be one of the most important factors when hiring foreign staff.
 The better your Japanese, the more job opportunities you’ll have!

 Why go to higher education in Japan?

-One important point is many higher learning institutes in Japan are actively trying to increase the number of foreign students.
+One important point is that many higher learning institutes in Japan are actively trying to increase the number of foreign students.
 They’re offering them scholarships and making their path to admissions much easier.
 The universities still have entry requirements, but many times these requirements relate to attendance at the language school and overall language ability.
 If you study at a language school and can get your Japanese to a suitable level, it’s possible to have Japanese universities contacting you with scholarship offers.

 In addition, national universities have much lower tuition fees than in other countries.
 Even private university tuition can be cheaper, especially if you can receive scholarships.